JVMRally/Lambda/CONTRIBUTING.md

 [Intellij style](https://github.com/google/styleguide/blob/gh-pages/intellij-java-google-style.xml), [Eclipse style](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml)

  - Prefix commit messages with feature/module. e.g. `[meta] Update readme`, or `[commands] Add new command`, or `[tasks] Add new task`

+ - Use Windows style line endings (CRLF) when commiting.
+Git can automatically do that for you.
+See [core.autocrlf](https://git-scm.com/book/tr/v2/Customizing-Git-Git-Configuration).

  - Branches will be rebased into master branch.
 See https://trunkbaseddevelopment.com/